johngwells/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+  Answer: Sessions are used to authenticate the user with cookies or web tokens
 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+  Answer: Bcrypt is a way to hash passwords to secure the users private information
 - [ ] What does bcrypt do to slow down attackers?
+  Answer: When you give a number 2^n it will take longer or even a lifetime to crack the password
 - [ ] What are the three parts of the JSON Web Token?
+  Answer: Header, payload, signature

 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.